 We had Beef Wellington for the main protein dish on Christmas day this year.
 2011

-When you have a bunch of fussy eaters and you need to cook more than two types of protein and the rest of the main fair you might want to try some of my “nobody knows” short cuts.
+When you have a bunch of fussy eaters and you need to cook more than two types of protein and the rest of the main fair, you might want to try some of my “nobody will know” shortcuts.

 Gosh once again back to the story.
 The recipe looks long, it isn’t.
 Just read it, it has loads of tips and tricks throughout for those of you that have never made a Wellington before.

 - 1 pack of Mountain bread or similar (this is instead of crepes, trust me they won’t be able to tell)

 - 350g Mushrooms (I like to add some dried wild that have been soaked for a good ½ an hour) Mustard (I prefer hot English but use Dijon if you don’t like it too strong)